0w3nM/html-css-portfolio1-Moon-Landing/README.md

 - Landing Page:
   * The page includes both internal & an audio link.
   * The internal link allows users to navigate to a differernt page easier.
-The audio gives users control to listen to actual audio from the mssion.
+The audio link gives users control to listen to actual audio from the mssion.

 ![Audio player ](/assets/images/audio-link.png)
 ![Links to internal pages](/assets/images/internal-link.png)